 Book II of the Dandelion Dynasty series.
+The book is a Locus Award Finalist in the Fantasy Novel category.
 (Release date: October 4, 2016)

 You can also read a write-up about the cover by Andrew Liptak as well as an excerpt from the book at io9.